Fujifilm GFX 50R and the Film Look

 1. Solution - Film Simulations to the Rescue

 Fujifilm comes from a background of producing celluloid negative and slide films such as the venerable Fujifilm Velvia, Astia, Provia, or Acros for black and white.
-When they embarked on the X Series digital cameras in 2012 they added film simulations in order for us to mimic the look of film.
+When they embarked on the X Series digital cameras in 2012, they added film simulations for us to mimic the look of film.

-You can pick and choose from a variety of film stock and add these to your JPEGs in-camera or add the film simulations to your RAW images in post-production.
+You can select a variety of film stocks and add them to your JPEGs in-camera or add the film simulations to your RAW images in post-production.

 I often use film simulations as a starting point and will pick and choose a suitable film type depending on the scene.
-When out on a photo walk I may choose the film simulation in-camera.
-This way you can preview, in the EVF, what the images will look like and you may get away with only having to do minor tweaks in editing.
+I may choose the film simulation in-camera when out on a photo walk.
+This way, you can preview, in the EVF, what the images will look like, and you may get away with only having to do minor tweaks in editing.

 You can read more about film simulations here: